Questions to Ask If You Are Laid Off or Fired

 What Happens to Tuition Reimbursement for Courses I'm Currently Enrolled In?

 Can I finish the course and have the company pay?
 Am I required to pay for current courses?
-Am I required to repay for courses that I've completed?
-Your goal is to avoid any repayment.
+Am I required to repay the company for the courses that I've already completed?
+Your goal with this question is to avoid any repayment.

 What Happens to Any Relocation Assistance That I've Received?